Changfeng1992/SiFei/index.md

 ### Seminars

-1. In Fall 2020, We have a reading seminar on construction of K-moduli space.
+1. In Fall 2020, We have a reading seminar on construction of K-moduli space. <a href=" https://changfeng1992.github.io/SiFei/K-moduli seminar.pdf" target="_blank>Here.</a>  is the schedule.

 2. [AG seminar at SCMS](http://www.scms.fudan.edu.cn/Data/List/Fudan-SCMS.html)